MichaelMontgom/MichaelMontgom/README.md

 ### Hi there 👋
+#### I am a Valdosta State University graduate with bachelor degrees in Computer Science and History

 <!--
 **MichaelMontgom/MichaelMontgom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.